About the Eurodoc Conference 2021

 We aim to discuss these key topics with experts from policymakers and university leadership to early-career researchers themselves, and share conclusions amongst the academic community and with anyone interested in the future of doctoral training.
 By bringing together all actors, we wish to facilitate collaboration between them all.

 The Eurodoc Conference is free of charge.
-Save the date — registration will be available soon.
+Save the date — registration is open.